spacemeshos/product/product_plan.md

 5. [Spacemesh Tap](tap.md) - Enables users to get `Spacemesh Coins` on testnets for testing purposes.

 For additional information about these components read this page in the [Spacemesh Testnet guide](https://testnet.spacemesh.io/#/dict)

 ---

+## Spacemesh 0.x
+0.x releases are going to include bug fixes, updates and additional features for testing on the public testnet prior to mainanet launch.
+The mainnet will be launched once we are comfortable with the quality, security and performance of a 0.x release.

+---